-EMDR Therapy - Who Can Benefit and Who Cannot
+Who Can Do EMDR Therapy: Who Can Benefit and Who Cannot

 EMDR (Eye Movement Desensitization and Reprocessing) therapy is a unique and effective form of psychotherapy that has gained popularity in recent years.
 It has been used to successfully treat various mental health conditions, including PTSD, anxiety disorders, and depression.
+EMDR therapy is also used to treat many other conditions, such as obsessive compulsive disorders, dissociative disorders, and more.
 In this article, we will discuss who can benefit from EMDR therapy and who may not be suitable for this type of therapy.

 What is EMDR Therapy?